DenisUstinov/chatgpt-telegram/README.md

 # chatgpt-telegram

+Want to create your own personal chatbot that can respond to user messages on Telegram?
+Then our OpenAI's GPT-3 based application is just what you need!
+Our chatbot uses machine learning and artificial intelligence to generate unique responses to incoming messages.
+Installing our application is easy, and you can set up your chatbot in just a few minutes.
+Start your own personal chatbot today and begin communicating with your users on Telegram!

 # AI Chatbot using OpenAI's GPT-3

 This is a Python application that uses OpenAI's GPT-3 to create a chatbot that can communicate with users.
 The chatbot uses the aiogram library to receive and send messages to the user on the Telegram messaging platform.